 Shares represented by this proxy will be voted by the stockholder.
 If no such directions are indicated, the Proxies will have authority to vote FOR both nominees and FOR Proposal 2.

 In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.

 (Items to be voted appear on reverse side)

-C Non-Voting Items Change of Address - Please print new address below.
 Comments - Please print your comments below.